italoforced/Employee-Management-CRUD/README.md

 * JDK 1.8
 * MySQL-client ( I used MySql Workbench and Terminal)
 * MySQL Server
-* Window Builder

 I can shared all this application portable if you want, give me a email (morais.italo@outlook.com)

-# to whom it may concern
+# To whom it may concern
 In this project I was in intent to create a simple crud application and to train a little bit of each  knowledge that I have.

 Example: I could put a Custom swing  on all Jframe,or put  more  field to employee, but  I wanted  only to apply a bit of each knowledge that I have, as I’m beginner  maybe you can find any bugs, so be patient if you find them or find unnecessary things, but during testing I tried to consider all the issues and prevent them.